eddiesTime/sme_app/raw_documentation.md

 The package `mobx` provides the concepts, logic, and interaction of MobX to the project.

-The package `flutter_mobx` provides access to the Observable widget.
-This widget can be used to listen to Observables and rebuild automatically after the observables have been mutated.
+The package `flutter_mobx` provides access to the `Observable` widget.
+This widget can be used to listen to observables and rebuild automatically after the observables have been mutated.

 The package `mobx_codegen` provides annotations that can be added to the MobX code to reduce the amount of boilerplate needed.
 The added annotations are: